augustin4k/clickGame/README.md

 ### Installation

 Make sure you have Node.js and npm installed on your machine.
+After that in the folder of project run:

 ```bash
 npm install